Skip to content

 It can improve skin hydration and smoothness.

-Does vitamin C help with parchment skin?
+Does vitamin C help parchment skin?

 Do adaptogens help the skin?